brianglass/anastasis/files/6_december.md

 Same Tone.
 Tone 6.

 Well done, good and faithful servant; well done, worker in the vineyard of Christ, for you bore the heat of the day, you increased the talent given you and did not envy those who came after you.
-And so heavenÂ’s gate has opened for you; enter into the joy of your Lord, and intercede for us, Holy Nicolas.
+And so heaven’s gate has opened for you; enter into the joy of your Lord, and intercede for us, Holy Nicolas.

 ****